PREGNANCY RELATED

 Which prenatal pill do Moms-to-Be prefer? new study aims to find out

-Symptom relief Not yet recruitingThis study will give 130 pregnant women in Tanzania two different types of prenatal supplements (one with multiple micronutrients, one with just iron and folic acid) to see which they like better and tolerate with fewer side effects.
-Participants will try each supplement for a pe…
+Disease control Not yet recruitingThis study will give 130 pregnant women in Tanzania two different types of prenatal supplements—one with multiple micronutrients (MMS) and one with just iron and folic acid (IFA)—to see which one they like better and causes fewer side effects.
+Each woman will try both supplements…

 Matched conditions: PREGNANCY RELATED